planttheidea/moize/README.md

 const keys = memoized.keys(); // ['foo', {baz: 'baz'}]
 ```

+*Please note that this is a no-op when a custom `cache` implementation is used.*

 **values()**

-This will return a list of the current values in cache.
+This will return a list of the current values in `cache` when the native `Cache`.

 ```javascript
 const memoized = moize((item) => {